kutluduman/tweeter/README.md

 # Tweeter Project

+Did you ever wish to tweet in a more stylish way?

+Well if you did so, then try Tweeter!

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page web application where you can tweet in style.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

-## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- body-parser
+- chance
+- md5
+- moment

+## Stacks

+- Front-End : HTML, CSS, JS, jQuery and AJAX
+- Back-End : Node, Express and MongoDB

+## Getting Started

+1. Install all dependencies (using the npm install command).
+2. Start the web server using the npm run local command.
+The app will be served at http://localhost:8080/.
+3. Go to http://localhost:8080/ in your browser and start tweetering in a stylish way!